Student and Family Handbook

 Asbestos-Safe Schools

-District 622 has surveyed its buildings for asbestos-containing building materials as required by the Asbestos Emergency Response Act (AHERA) and maintains an Asbestos Management Plan available for review at each building and the Operations Department.
+District 622 has surveyed its buildings for asbestos-containing building materials as required by the Asbestos Emergency Response Act (AHERA) and maintains an Asbestos Management Plan available for review at each building and the district's Operations Department located at the District Education Center.

 Periodic surveillance of known asbestos in district buildings is performed every six months by a designated person to assess the condition of the asbestos-containing building materials.
 Results are maintained and also available for review as part of the Asbestos Management Plan.
-For additional information, please contact the District’s AHERA Local Educational Agency (LEA) Designee, Mike Boland.
+For additional information, please contact the District’s AHERA Local Educational Agency (LEA) Designee, Mike Boland at mboland@isd622.org.

 Pesticides